emberjs/rfcs/text/0580-destroyables.md

 #### `registerDestructor`

-Receives a destroyable and a destructor function, and associates the function with it.
-When the destroyable is destroyed, or when its parent is destroyed, the destructor function will be called.
+Receives a destroyable object and a destructor function, and associates the function with it.
+When the destroyable is destroyed with `destroy`, or when its parent is destroyed, the destructor function will be called.
 Multiple destructors can be associated with a given destroyable, and they can be associated over time, allowing libraries like `ember-lifeline` to dynamically add destructors as needed.

 - Registering a destructor on a destroyed object should throw an error.
 - Attempting to register the same destructor multiple times should throw an error.
-- Attempting to register a destructor on a non-destroyable should throw an error.

 #### `unregisterDestructor`